orbs-network/orbs-contract-sdk/README.md

 ### Options

 * `start`  - start a local virtual chain over ORBS blockchain network, running on 3 nodes.
-* `Stop`   - stops the virtual chain.
-Unlike in a Mainnet or Testnet, the smart contract state variables are deleted.
 * `deploy` - compile the smart contract with go v10.0 and deploy it on the personal orbs blockchain on your machine.
 * `run`    - gets as arguments `call` or `send`.
 Use
 * `genKeys`- generates a new pair public and private key to sign on the transactions you send or you contract sends.
              The keys are stored on your computer on a file named ORBS.KEYS.
-* `help`   - information of all the commands that gamma-cli supports.

 >To ease the work with Gamma, part of the installation a pair of sK & pK are generated to sign the transactions.